sunil-20/Text-classification-project/README.md

 |14.
 Money transfers|                                                                    2|
 |15.
 Other financial service|                                                            1|

 <br>The following figure shows the number of complaints in each categories.
 Some of the categories which are relevant to combine has been merged together for better interpretation and optimization.
-Figure shows that Credit or prepaid card and Checking or savings account complaints are higher compared to other complaints. <br>
+Figure shows that Credit or prepaid card and Checking or savings account complaints are higher compared to other complaints categories. <br>
 ![image](https://github.com/sunil-20/Text-classification-project/blob/main/Images/Complaint_cases.png)
 ## 4. Models used <a name="model"></a>
 ### 4.1.
 Random Forest<a name="rf"></a>